Short Term & Independent Programs

 Hong Kong: Comparative Health Systems

 The study abroad experience at the University of Hong Kong is offered to undergraduate and graduate nursing students following the end of the spring semester and before the beginning of Summer Session I after their sophomore, junior, or senior year.
-Students must enroll in NURS 535: Comparative Health Systems: Hong Kong during the spring semester prior to their summer experience in Hong Kong.
+Students must enroll in NURS 535: Comparative Health Systems: Hong Kong during the spring semester before their summer experience in Hong Kong.

 Throughout the spring semester, students attend a series of seminars preparing them for study in Hong Kong, including an email exchange with a nurse in Hong Kong.
 This course provides a comparative view of aging, public health, and allopathic, traditional and complementary treatment in Hong Kong, SAR (Special Administrative Region) China and the United States within a nursing and collaborative interdisciplinary perspective.

 During the three-week summer program, students participate in a number of fieldwork experiences designed to give them an overview of the Hong Kong Health System within the focus of the course.
-Upon completion of the program, students receive one course unit for completion of NURS 535 (to fulfill their Nursing Elective).
+Upon completion of the program, students receive one-course unit for completion of NURS 535 (to fulfill their Nursing Elective).

 Sarah Kagan, PhD, FAAN, RN